ramnathv/slidifySite/start.md

 <div class='alert alert-success'>
+<a class="close" data-dismiss="alert" href="#" aria-hidden="true">&times;</a>
  You can install Slidify, write a three page slide deck and publish it to Github,  all in less than 5 minutes!
 </div>

 ### Install

 Slidify is not on CRAN as yet and needs to be installed from `github`.
 You can use Hadley's `devtools` package to accomplish this easily.
 You will also need `slidifyLibraries` which contains all external libraries required by Slidify.
+We will work with the `dev` branch of the libraries which contains all the latest magic.

 ```
 library(devtools)
-install_github('slidify', 'ramnathv')
-install_github('slidifyLibraries', 'ramnathv')
+install_github('slidify', 'ramnathv', ref = "dev")
+install_github('slidifyLibraries', 'ramnathv', ref = "dev")
 ```

 ### Author